Tock-Beng/TTB/README.md

 6. newsletter:
     - go to the "footer" at the bottom of the page
-    - try to submit an empty form and verify that an error message will pop up about the required fields
+    - try to submit an invalid field or empty form and verify that an error message will pop up about the required fields
     - try to submit the form wil valid inputs and verify the success message.

 ## Credits